9ck8ue32y87uc3/minecraft-username-checker/README.md

 # ⛏️ Minecraft Username Checker

-A lightweight tool to check the availability of **Minecraft usernames**.
+A simple tool to check the availability of Minecraft usernames.
-Useful for grabbing a name you like or just testing out ideas.
+It reads a list of usernames from `usernames.txt` and outputs the results in `output.txt`.

 ---

 ## 🚀 Features
-- Check if a username is **available** or already taken.
+- Check multiple usernames at once from a text file.
-- Supports **single usernames** or **bulk checking**.
-- Fast and straightforward.
-- Clear results in the console or output file.
+- Save results in a clear, easy-to-read output file.
+- Fast and simple Node.js script using async requests.